AadityaMunjal/scraply/README.md

 ### Explainability:

-The heat maps shown when initializing a CNN are generated from a method called PEEK.
+The heat maps shown when initializing a CNN are generated from a method called PEEK[^1].
 It was developed by Mackenzie Meni and the NETS Lab at the Florida Institute of Technology.
+PEEK visualizes neural network decision-making by computing entropy-based maps of hidden feature layers.
+It is able to create heat maps by highlighting the most information-rich regions in the input.
 Check out the paper [here](https://doi.org/10.2514/6.2024-2766)!

 Here are some cool PEEK maps from the CIFAR10 image dataset